 The Taj Mahal is the grandest project of Shahjahan.

-The Moti Masjid at Lal Qila in Delhi, the Badshahi Masjid in Lahore and the mausoleum built for his wife Rabia ud Dauran at Aurangabad are the main examples of Mughal architecture under Aurangzeb.
+Major examples of Mughal architecture under Aurangzeb are the Moti Masjid at Lal Qila in Delhi, the Badshahi Masjid in Lahore and the mausoleum built for his wife Rabia ud Dauran at Aurangabad.

-The mausoleum at Aurangabad was modeled on the Taj Mahal.
+The Aurangabad mausoleum had been based on the Taj Mahal.